-In accordance with Government Auditing Standards, we have also issued our report dated December 12, 2012, on our consideration of the District Building Fund's (Proposition 39) internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 6, 2013, on our consideration of the District Building Fund's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's Building Fund's internal control over financial reporting and compliance.
+Accordingly, this communication is not suitable for any other purpose.

-Fresno, California
+Fresno, California December 6, 2013

-December 12, 2012